 What is the gospel of the Kingdom of God?
 There is a tendency in us to think of this in narrow terms as well.
 We tend to think of it as inheriting God's Kingdom, or God's government coming on earth.
 But there are bits and pieces of it scattered throughout the entirety of the Bible.
 The gospel is the sum total of the message, the life, the works, the example, and the promises embodied in Jesus of Nazareth.

 Now what is He most directly to us?
-I am going to name seven of them.
+I am going to name eight of them.
 Remember, this is part of the gospel.

 He is the Creator who has been with the Father from eternity.